SE-UP/RSE-UP/_sources/chapters/bash_tools.md

 ## Summary

-The shell's greatest strength is the way it combines a few powerful ideas with pipes and loops.
+The Shell's greatest strength is the way it combines a few powerful ideas with pipes and loops.
 The next chapter will show how we can make our work more reproducible by saving commands in files that we can run over and over again.